OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Commercial Tools

-###### IDA Pro
+Although working with a completely free setup is possible, you should consider investing in commercial tools.
+The main advantage of these tools is convenience: they come with a nice GUI, lots of automation, and end user support.
+If you earn your daily bread as a reverse engineer, they will save you a lot of time.

-IDA Pro can deal with iOS binaries.
+- [IDA Pro](https://www.hex-rays.com/products/ida/ "IDA Pro") can deal with iOS binaries.
 It has a built-in iOS debugger.
 IDA is widely seen as the gold standard for GUI-based interactive static analysis, but it isn't cheap.
 For the more budget-minded reverse engineer, [Hopper](https://www.hopperapp.com/ "Hopper") offers similar static analysis features.

-###### Hopper

-[Hopper](https://www.hopperapp.com/ "Hopper) is a reverse engineering tool for macOS and Linux used to disassemble, decompile and debug 32/64bits Intel Mac, Linux, Windows and iOS executables.
+- [Hopper](https://www.hopperapp.com/ "Hopper") is a reverse engineering tool for macOS and Linux used to disassemble, decompile and debug 32/64bits Intel Mac, Linux, Windows and iOS executables.

 #### Disassembling and Decompiling